mira-merkell/aramid/README.md

   start a chat in the [Discussions][github-discussions], and we'll see if we can work something out. 🦀
-- If you cannot afford a computer suitable for software development, GitHub has this feature now call Codespaces, where you can set up a Linux environment on the cloud.
-Start a chat in the Discussions and we can try to set it up for you. 🔌🖥️
+- If you cannot afford a computer suitable for software development, GitHub has this feature now called Codespaces, where you can launch a Linux environment in the cloud.
+Start a chat in the Discussions and we can try to set it up for everyone. 🔌🖥️

 ## What's the difference between Fibers and Iterators?